 Much love and light to all.

-Joshua, CEO of the California non-profit Pozitive Hope, Inc., was diagnosed with HIV at twenty-two and has since used his perspective as a heterosexual male living with HIV to help make an impact in the lives of others.
-He is a passionate outspoken advocate for both HIV issues and mental health awareness.
-He encourages others to allow their condition(s) to refine them rather than define them.
-He is fluent in Spanish, a full-time college student pursuing a masters in social work and aspires to defy the odds by one day becoming a commercial airline pilot.
+Joshua, CEO of the California non-profit Pozitive Hope, Inc., was diagnosed with HIV at twenty-two and has been involved in advocacy ever since.
+Whether it be HIV, mental health, or LGBTQ rights, this self-identifying bisexual activist seeks to make a difference in the lives of each and every person possible.
+He is fluent in Spanish, a full-time college student currently pursuing his degree in Psychology with the hopes to one day be a Clinical Psychologist or Social Worker, and one day hopes to defy the odds once more by becoming a pilot.
 Your questions, opinions, letters and suggestions are welcome at pozitivehope1@

 Photo credit: Vincent Carrella